Controllable Data Generation by Deep Learning: A Review: Introduction

 \subsection{Challenges in Controllable Deep Data Generation}

-Despite its importance in making deep learning the de facto techniques for real-world, data-generation tasks, controllable deep data generation is technically nontrivial to achieve because of several major challenges:

-\textbf{Large search space with property constraints}.
+Despite its importance in making deep learning the de facto techniques for real-world, data-generation tasks, controllable deep data generation is technically nontrivial to achieve because of several major challenges: \begin{itemize}[leftmargin=*] \item\textbf{Large search space with property constraints}.
 The structure of the data to be generated, such as graph, image and text, can be highly complex, discrete and unstructured.Controllable deep data generation, therefore, needs to search in a large, discrete, and unstructured data space to identify the structure of data that satisfies desired property constraints.
 For instance, the number of realistic drug-like molecules is large and estimated to be around $10^{33}$~\citep{polishchuk2013estimation} and poses significant challenges on the efficiency of the generation model to search for the molecular structure that possesses desired properties.

-\textbf{Interference of multi-property control due to correlation among properties}.
+\item\textbf{Interference of multi-property control due to correlation among properties}.
 Correlation among properties of data is ubiquitous in many real-world settings.
 For instance, a scenery image of "nighttime" is more likely to have low "brightness".
 In addition, for molecules such as alkanes, increasing molecular size will likely result in a decrease in their water solubility~\citep{tolls2002aqueous}.
 Nevertheless, these correlated properties are difficult to control, since controlling one will constrain the others into some subspace such as a hyperplane or even a non-convex set, and that factor raises the need to design the corresponding optimization and generation strategies~\citep{hu2021causal, du2022interpretable}.